The page has been translated by Gen AI.

 3. Velero server and component installation: Cluster installation

-• Prepare the kubeconfig file of Source and target kubenetes Cluster.
+• Prepare the kubeconfig files for the Source and target kubenetes clusters.

 • Image preparation